Investing in Obesity Medicine Leaders

 - Utilize novel therapies for treating obesity

 - Complete full pre-operative evaluations for surgical patients

 - Provide comprehensive post-operative medical and nutritional care for patients

 - Educate physicians in other subspecialties about the emerging field of obesity medicine

 The Advanced Subspecialty Fellowship in Obesity Medicine and Nutrition is available to physicians who have completed an accredited fellowship in a subspecialty of internal medicine or pediatrics, including endocrinology, gastroenterology and nutrition.
 Candidates must have an M.D. or D.O. degree and be eligible to practice medicine in the United States.

-How to Apply - To apply for the Obesity Medicine and Nutrition Subspecialty Fellowship beginning in July 2018, please contact Abbey Bailey, Fellowship Coordinator, at firstname.lastname@example.org, no later than October 1, 2017.
+How to Apply - To apply for the Obesity Medicine and Nutrition Subspecialty Fellowship beginning in July 2018, please contact Nitya Kadambi, Fellowship Coordinator, at firstname.lastname@example.org, no later than October 1, 2017.

 Obesity, Metabolism & Nutrition Institute